 Are you ready to begin the project?
 Learn how to make a DIY pinecone wreath below!

 - Wreath form (I used a foam one from the dollar store)

-- Pine cones (Found mine for free, courtesy of the trees at our local high school)
+- Pine cones (found mine for free, courtesy of the trees at our local high school)

 - A knife, X-Acto or other sharp variety

-- Hot glue gun
+- Hot glue gun and glue sticks

 1. First, you will want to prep your pine cones if you found them out in nature.
 To do this, soak them in sink full of hot water + 1 c. of vinegar for a few minutes.